 The OCMO consists of the following departments:

 Dr. Eappen serves as Chief Medical Officer, where he leads key initiatives in physician recruitment and retention, medical affairs and patient care.
-Partnering closely with the Associate Chief Medical Officers, he will focus on developing new clinical care delivery strategies that will significantly improve efficiency, financial outcomes and, most importantly, patient outcomes.
+Partnering closely with the Associate Chief Medical Officers, he focuses on developing new clinical care delivery strategies that will significantly improve efficiency, financial outcomes and, most importantly, patient outcomes.

-Eappen will lead efforts focusing on integration between Brigham and Women’s Hospital and Mass General Brigham clinicians, pharmacy management, and nurturing a culture of professionalism that extends beyond physicians and nurses to all Brigham and Women’s Hospital staff.
+Dr. Eappen leads efforts focusing on integration between Brigham and Women’s Hospital and Mass General Brigham clinicians, pharmacy management, and nurturing a culture of professionalism that extends beyond physicians and nurses to all Brigham and Women’s Hospital staff.

 Dr. Eappen joined BWH on July 16, 2018, from Massachusetts Eye and Ear Infirmary, where he most recently served as the Chief of Anesthesiology and the Chief Medical Officer.
 He was previously the Medical Director of the Operating Rooms at Massachusetts Eye and Ear Infirmary.
 In these roles at the Mass Eye and Ear, he managed the Medical Staff Office and the pharmacy as well as leading the Quality and Patient Experience Programs.